vacadaniel/Tutoring-APP/README.md

 # Tutoring-APP
-An app created by Daniel Vaca, John Nelson, and Dylan Doe.
+An app created by Daniel Vaca, John Nelson, and Dylan Dao